-Presley got his first guitar at the age of 10, and soon after, had his first taste of musical success when he won a talent show at Humes High School in Memphis.
+Presley received his first guitar as a gift from his mother on his 11th birthday in 1946 and had his first taste of musical success a few years later when he won a talent show at Humes High School in Memphis.
 After graduating in 1953, he worked a number of jobs while pursuing his musical dream.
 He cut his first demo record at what later became known as Sun Studio that year, and before long, Sam Phillips, the record label owner, decided to take the young performer under his wing.
 Presley soon began touring and recording, trying to catch his first big break.
 "That's All Right" was Presley's first single in 1954.

 In 1955, Presley began to develop a following with fans being drawn to his unusual musical style, provocative gyrating hips and good looks.
 That same year, he signed with RCA Records, a deal worked out by his manager, Colonel Tom Parker.
 Presley was on a roll, scoring his first No. 1 single with "Heartbreak Hotel," as well as his first No. 1 album, Elvis Presley, and signing a movie contract with Paramount Pictures—all in 1956.
 Despite the uproar that his sexy dance moves caused, he also became a popular guest on a number of television variety shows.